 For computer-based tests, students should set the volume to the highest level on the device at the sign-in screen in TestNav.
 Students can adjust the volume level within TestNav at any point in the Section.
-A new volume control will also be available on the top right corner of the TestNav screen once inside the test.
 Bluetooth-enabled headphones or earbuds are NOT permitted during the MCAP assessments.